 During the program students gain construction experience working on wide range of large-and small-scale construction projects.
 Larger builds include house framing and work on prototype house and apartment projects.
 The curriculum incorporates building a wide variety of projects ranging from bookshelves and handicap accessible picnic tables to K9 skill training boxes.
 Many of the items created during the program are used within the jail facility, while others are made specifically to meet the needs of non-profit organizations throughout the area.
 Each class selects a service project as a form of reparation for the community.
 So, in addition to teaching valuable construction skills the program paves the way for helping students recognize the value of supporting their community.

 Proven Track Record

-Eleven classes have graduated the program to date (the twelfth one is currently in progress).
-The program has graduated 204 students (19 females, 185 males), with over 67-percent securing full-time employment.
+Thirteen classes have graduated the program through August 2019.
+The program has graduated 242 students (20 females, 222 males), with over 67-percent securing full-time employment.
 However, if you ask many of the participants about the benefits of the program, they will tell you the intangible benefits like developing accountability, pride in accomplishing a goal and making their family proud are just as important as developing an employable skill.

 More About the Program

 Of the program’s 204 graduates:

 -13 females (68-percent)

 • 113 are employed in the construction field